auth0-sandbox/auth0-application-development/module04-instructions.md

     })
     ```

-1. As above launch the "Module 4: Launch All" run configuration, locate the URL for the Acme front-end application
+1. As previously launch the "Module 4: Launch All" run configuration, locate the URL for the Acme front-end application
     and visit it.

 1. Log in as the user from before.